KavyaBajpai/Task-Manager-Assignment/README.md

-TaskManager Pro
+TaskManager
 ===============

-TaskManager Pro is a full-stack task management system tailored for teams working within organizational boundaries.
+TaskManager is a full-stack task management system tailored for teams working within organizational boundaries.
 It features real-time updates, clean user roles, and a notification system designed to keep users informed of task activities.

 Features
 --------